The following agreements within the ethical and environmental areas are of particular importance:

 Corporate governance policy

 AP3’s work with ethics and good environmental practices is based on its corporate governance policy.
 AP3 manages environmental and ethical issues by screening companies for any violation of convention provisions, through dialogue to influence companies to act responsibly, and through supporting various investor initiatives targeting individual companies or industries.
 AP3 focuses on ensuring that managers at the companies the Fund invests in identify and manage social and environmental risks in a way that creates value for shareholders.
 AP3 has also made numerous environmental investments, including in green bonds, green properties, wind power, clean tech and certified forests.
-Read more about AP3’s work with corporate governance in the Stewardship report, and its work with sustainability in the Annual report.
+Read more about AP3’s work with corporate governance in the stewardship report, and its work with sustainability in the annual report in Reports.

 AP1, AP2, AP3 and AP4 formed a joint Ethical Council in 2007.
 Each Fund has one representative on the Council.
 This co-operation is aimed at making positive changes in foreign companies suspected of being in contravention of international conventions on the environment and human rights.
 The Ethical Council published an annual report detailing the Council’s work and ongoing dialogues.
 Read more about the work of the Ethical Council.